WHEN MACHINES HAVE IDEAS

 He describes how deep learning and other state-of-the art machine learning is like training a dog to provide a desired response to a stimulus – ‘ring the bell, give some food’ , ‘ring the bell, give some food’, and so forth, except that with today’s machine learning you typically need to repeat this kind of labeled input/output pair 10,000 times.

 By contrast, to teach a human we would just say, ‘This is a dinner bell, when I ring it I am going to serve you some food’ – you would insert that idea directly into their mind in between where the stimulus comes in and the response goes out – by talking to them.
 The person can still learn from stimulus-response experiences, but you can also teach them by communicating ideas to them.
 This is how Gamalon’s Idea Learning works.

-In this video, we compare Gamalon’s new Bayesian Program Synthesis (BPS) technology versus state-of-the-art deep learning while playing Pictionary: we draw something, and the system must guess what we drew.
+In this video, we compare Gamalon’s new Idea Learning technology versus state-of-the-art deep learning while playing Pictionary: we draw something, and the system must guess what we drew.

 You have pictures in your imagination, but it is difficult to show your imagination to other people.
 We imagined this app during one of our Gamalon company hackathons, to make it easier to show other people what you meant to draw, instead of what you did draw.